Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Near Optimality of Quantized State and Action Space Approximations

-We recall that in \cite[Section 4.2.2]{SaLiYuSpringer} total variation continuity was imposed for near optimality of quantized models under the average cost criterion.
+In Section 4.2.2 of \cite{SaLiYuSpringer} total variation continuity was imposed for near optimality of quantized models under the average cost criterion.
 In the previous subsection, this was relaxed to Wasserstein continuity.
-The convergence result along the same lines, can be shown to work under only Assumptions \ref{mix_kernel} and \ref{weak:as1}.
-Accordingly, we present a more relaxed condition, though without a modulus of continuity. \begin{theorem} Under Assumptions \ref{weak:as1} and \ref{mix_kernel}, we have that
+The convergence result along the same lines can be shown to work under only Assumptions \ref{mix_kernel} and \ref{weak:as1}, albeit without a modulus of continuity. \begin{theorem} Let $\pi_n$ denote an optimal policy for the quantized model which solves the ACOE for the approximate model with discretization width $1/n$.
+For a given initial state $x_0\in\mathds{X}$, let ${J}(x_0,\pi_n)$ denote the average cost of the policy $\pi_n$ evaluated under the original model and let $J^*(x_0)$ denote the optimal average cost.